Cash flow statement: Everything you need to know for better financial management

 1. Update your cash flow statement regularly

 The forecast section of your cash flow statement must be updated with the actual cash flows.
-Make sure you adjust your cash flow forecasts so that you do not find yourself in difficulty due to forecasts out of sync with reality.
+Make sure you react to changes in cash flow by adjusting your cash flow forecasts so that your forecasts do not step out of sync with reality.

 Read also: 5 Advantages of a Cash Flow Forecast for your Company